MaiKuraki/UnityStarter/Tools/README.md

 ---

-### 5. Rename Project
+### 5. Rename Project `rename_project.go`

-A powerful script to rename a Unity project.
-It automates the process of updating the project folder name, company name, and application name across multiple configuration files.
+A powerful script to rename the UnityStarter project.
+It automates the process of updating the project folder name, company name, and application name across multiple configuration files for the Build script.

 **Features:**
 - Automatically detects the Unity project root.